What must be registered?

 First determine whether the boat to be registered is "equipped for overnight accommodations".
-Boats equipped for overnight have: a bed or bunk and sanitary facilities.
-Boats may be equipped for overnight whether or not used for overnight stays.
+Boats equipped for overnight accommodations have: a bed or bunk and sanitary facilities.
+Boats may be equipped for overnight accommodations whether or not they're used for overnight stays.

 Next, determine the boat length.
 Boat length is the distance overall from the foremost part of the bow to the after most part of the stern excluding bow pulpits, swim decks, engines, props, brackets, etc. You may obtain the length of your vessel from your State Registration.